 Topographies, texture and earth seen from above are the themes I return to often in my artistic life.
-There is also micro-macro aspect to these surfaces: we may be viewing them through a microscope or a telescope.
+There is also a micro-macro aspect to these surfaces: we may be viewing the work through a microscope or a telescope.
 "Distopolis" refers to a future post-human earth.

 My exploration with mixed media is driven by a need to create works without illusory space, and is focused on materiality, texture, process and experimentation.
 Some of my materials are vintage fabric scraps, saved or found "trash", burlap, plastic, foam, paper, twine and twigs.
 My materials and formal choices are intuitive and very much dependent on the process as it develops in their creation.
 I apply chance processes in my work, preferring to not dictate the shapes of collage materials myself, but to use things as I find them for the most part.
 My work is often layered, stuffed, quilted or wrapped with left over canvas and other fabric scraps allowing some results to exist in between classically defined categories of sculpture and painting.